ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 - **hundreds of comments were deleted**, often hours or days after publication
 - analytical, balanced comments disappeared
 - aggressive, polarizing comments remained
-- a small group of extreme-right commentators dominated the visible section
+- a small group of conservative, often provocative commentators dominated the visible section

 In early 2026, the same pattern expanded from *Postbag* to the **general editorial comment sections**, where deletions suddenly increased — especially in the evenings.